vaal12-go/FastInventory/README.md

 * Load testing (search/retrieval/db size) with tens of thousands items.
 * Separate databases for each user
 * Ability to download databases
-* Error handling on the server (return those to client)
+* Error handling on the server (return those to client) - partially done.
-* Errors handling on client (display error conditions to user)
+* Errors handling on client (display error conditions to user) - partially done (on index)
 * Allow non-picture files to be saved to DB and opened on client
 * Allow management of item's pictures (deletion)
 * List of containers